-Lighting pulls all the elements of our lives together.
-It enhances our experience of a space and sets the rhythm of our lives.
+The lighting pulls all the elements of our lives together.
+It enhances our experience of space and sets the rhythm of our lives.
 During the day, we fill our homes with natural light and take advantage of its brightness and warmth.
 When the sun goes down, we use the right amount of light to set the mood and direct our focus.
-Too bright, and the ambience is lost.
+Too bright, and the ambiance is lost.
 Too uniform, and we’re not sure where to look.
-Careful placement of lamps and other accent lights combined with thoughtful dimming of your overhead lights can create just the right mood, taking a seating area from sterile to intimate with the flip of a switch.
+Careful placement of lamps and other accent lights combined with a thoughtful dimming of your overhead lights can create just the right mood, taking a seating area from sterile to intimate with the flip of a switch.

 Good lighting design brings light down to a human level and focuses on ease of use and creating a narrative for your room and time of day.
-It takes a layered approach to providing the illumination for the moment with ambient, task, and accent lighting working together in harmony.
+It takes a layered approach to provide illumination for the moment with ambient, task, and accent lighting working together in harmony.

 Building Your Lighting Plan from the Ground Up